M-kip/alx-low_level_programming/0x00-hello_world/README.md

 * 1-compiler     Bash script that compiles the c source code
 * 2-assembler	Bash script that compiles and assbles the c source code
 * 3-name 	Bash script to create a c executable named cisfun
+* 4-puts.c 	C program that prints to the console using puts funtion